 - Cite the resources you consulted in researching your topic.

 - Make a recommendation on how interested colleagues can learn more.

 This project is two weeks in length.
 Please refer to the course Calendar, in Canvas, for the due date.

 - Upload your Final Project app to your e-portfolio.

-- Post a link to your app to the Final Project Discussion Forum in Canvas.
-(60 of 100 points)
+- Post a link to your app to the Final Project Submission page in Canvas.
+(70 of 100 points)